agcdtmr/automation/kubernetes/kim-kubernetes/README.md

 - What is the immediate parent of the following line? containerPort: 8080... ports:

+- Your deployment YAML has the following configuration.
+What should your service YAML include so traffic is directed properly?
+metadata:
+  labels:
+    app: pod-info

+spec:
+  selector:
+    app: pod-info

+- What is not a type of service that Kubernetes offers?
+AddressPool is not a service type that Kubernetes supports.

+- The term "resources" refers to the available bandwidth and memory on a worker node.
+False

+- In a deployment YAML file, what is the immediate parent under which the resource request and limit specifications should be placed?
+Since the resources apply to a container, they should be specified under the container's block.

+- In the context of resource requests and limits to a pod, what do resources refer to? available CPU and memory on the worker node

+- What will the following command do? minikube delete...
+This command will delete the entire minikube cluster.

+- How would you delete a Kubernetes deployment created with a YAML manifest called api.yaml? kubectl delete -f api.yaml

+- When you want someone to access an application deployed in your Kubernetes cluster, you will set up a Kubernetes _____ Service.
+LoadBalancer

 ## Getting Started

 In this project I am using: